-Internally, we are conducting additional studies to optimize our FVIII-CAART development.
-The focus of these studies will be to fully characterize any additional pathogenic epitopes and construct a FVIII-CAART that includes additional FVIII domains.
-Given the size of the FVIII protein, this will likely require us to incorporate additional technologies to reduce the size of the final CAAR construct.
-An evaluation of potential technologies to achieve this objective is ongoing.
+We are conducting additional studies to optimize our FVIII-CAART development.
+The focus of these ongoing studies is to fully characterize the safety and potency of candidate constructs in vitro and in vivo.
+Given the size of the FVIII protein, this may require us to utilize alternate gene transfer technology to accommodate the size of the final CAAR construct.
+Proof of concept studies targeting this objective are ongoing.